Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You trickery point pool is calculated as such: `Character level + DEX Modifier`

 ## Concealed Gesture
-You can spend a trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.
+You can spend 1 trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.

 ## Deft Hands
 You can spend two trickery points to cast a cantrip as a bonus action instead of an action.
 On following turns, you may interact with it as a bonus action instead of an action until it ends.